-The most obvious advantage of working as a travel nurse vs. a staff nurse is that you get to travel.
+The most obvious advantage of working as a travel nurse is that you get to travel around the country.
 Most travel nurse assignments last about 13 weeks.
-Pretty much every state has listings available to you in a variety of specialties.
+Plus, almost every state has listings available to you in a variety of specialties.
 If you have a travel bucket list, you don’t have to put it off until you retire.
+Instead, you can travel as you work during your prime years.
 You also don’t have to work for months and save money for a trip.
-If you work as a travel nurse, you can check off your bucket list one assignment at a time, all while using your degree to care for people.
+If you work as a travel nurse, you can check off your bucket list one assignment at a time, all while using your degree to care for patients around the country.

 R – Resume building

-Some people will tell you that travel nursing is bad for your resume, but that’s just not true.
+Some people will tell you that travel nursing is bad for your resume.
+This is simply not true.
 Travel nursing is not the same as switching jobs constantly or having large gaps in employment.
-Travel nursing actually helps build your resume.
+Travel nursing actually helps build your nursing resume.
 You’ll have so many unique experiences to reference that staff nurses won’t have.
-For example, you can gain experience working in a rural area and switching from all different hospital floors to working strictly in the emergency department in a city hospital.
+For example, you can gain experience in all different types of hospital work.
+One assignment you may work in a rural area, switching between all of the different hospital floors, and the next you may work strictly in the emergency department in a city hospital.
 Both experiences will be extremely different and give you the knowledge you need to tackle just about anything that comes your way.

 A – Access to better benefits

-You have access to unique benefits as a travel nurse.
+Along with the basic advantages of travel nursing, you will also have access to very specific and unique benefits that only come with this type of work.
 For example, many agencies offer stipends to cover your food and travel expenses as well as your housing!
-You should definitely browse through agency benefits to see who offers what before signing a contract.
-You want to optimize your opportunity for access to better benefits, so don’t just accept an assignment based on the salary offered to you.
-Make sure you consider all the other factors and make the most of the available advantages of travel nursing.
+But each agency’s housing stipend policy may be different.
+You should browse through agency benefits to see who offers what before signing a contract.
+You will want to optimize your opportunity for access to better benefits, not just a good salary.
+Carefully consider all of your options, and then accept the one that fits your situation best.
+Doing this will ensure that you have considered all of the other factors and will be able to make the most out of the amazing advantages of travel nursing!

 V – Variety in your schedule